-In 1984, the present owner Alex van Heeren fell under the same spell and fell in love with the property.
+In 1984, the founder of The Huka Retreats, Alex van Heeren, fell under the same spell and fell in love with the property.
 He immediately recognised the potential to create a world-class property and his passion and drive have added luxury to a magnificent location.

 Today, the clientele and the aura of Huka Lodge are much the same.
 Though the standards of the original accommodation have changed dramatically, the true spirit of its famed hospitality remains unchanged since 1924.